datalogics/pdf-rest-api-samples/PHP/README.md

 ### Installation

-1. Clone this repository or download the `pdfrest_api_example.php` file.
+1. Clone this repository or download your file of choice.

-2. Navigate to the directory containing the `pdfrest_api_example.php` file.
+2. Navigate to the directory containing the `php` file.

 3. Run the following command to install the required dependencies (Guzzle HTTP client):